mkv25-games/LD30/design/tasklist.md

 + Test game play with reduced number of starting cards, and two units predeployed on planet
 + Add unit inset to show currently selected unit, and unit strength
 + In-game player guide, getting started
++ Combat report
++ Animate resources being gathered
 + Consider new design for base icons where they fill the outside edge of a hex, and are drawn underneath units
-+ Combat report
 + Explosion animation for combat
-+ Plain instead of blue tinted icons for units on cards
 + Switch discard and cancel buttons over
 + Standardise discard icon with interface
 + Saving of game state